 Vickers Scale

-The Vickers scale uses a diamond pyramid indenter to measure the hardness of thin sheets and small or thin parts.
+Vickers scale uses a diamond pyramid indenter to measure the hardness of thin sheets and small or thin parts.
 The Vickers hardness number (HV) is determined from the surface area of the indentation.
-This scale can measure a wide range of materials, from soft lead to hard steel and ceramics.
-The Vickers scale provides high resolution and accuracy for very hard materials.
+This scale can measure a wide range of materials, from soft lead to hard steel and ceramics which provides high resolution and accuracy for very hard materials.

 In summary, the type of durometer scale selected depends on the hardness of the material as well as other factors like thickness, grain structure and geometry.
 The appropriate scale will provide an accurate measurement of the material’s hardness.